OBOFoundry/COB/docs/index.md

 **The 2024 COB Workshop will be hosted on September 23–24, 2024 at the La Jolla Institute for Immunology in La Jolla, CA. Please see the [Workshop](workshop2024.md) page for more information.**

 ## Why Use COB?
-COB is designed to serve as a bridge between domain ontologies.
-COB ensures interoperability between the ontologies that extend from it, many of which were developed independently of each other and would otherwise be difficult to use together.
-COB is also designed to be small and concise in order to minimize clutter and promote ease of use by non-ontologists.
+COB is designed as a top-level ontology that provides a framework in which different domain ontologies can interoperate, many of which were developed independently of each other and would otherwise be difficult to use together.
+COB is also designed to be small and concise in order to promote ease of use by non-ontologists.

 ## What Does COB Do?
 COB is unique among upper-level ontologies because it primarily gathers existing terms from other ontologies.
 This feature of COB is a product of the history of development of OBO Foundry ontologies.